 I’m having a dinner party.
 Can you help me with the food and wine pairing?

-Yes, we love to do this stuff!
+Yes, we love to do this!
 Whether you’re planning a big event or a quiet dinner at home, we love thinking about what wines (at every price) will show the dinner off to best advantage.
-Drop by, or shoot us an email to whet our appetite with a description of your meal and to get some suggestions.
+Drop by, or send us an email to whet our appetite with a description of your meal and we can provide a number of options and suggestions.

 I need to give someone a gift.
 Can you help me with that?
 Do you offer gift-wrapping, gift cards or gift certificates?

 Wine is often the perfect gift.
 We can take what you know about your recipient and help to find the perfect bottle at your budget.
-We offer basic, elegant gift-wrapping for free as well as gift bags at de minimis prices.
+We offer basic, elegant gift-wrapping for free.
 We also offer gift certificates.

 Do you have a program for corporate accounts?